nsaripalli/politispeech/README.md

-This is a program that given a C-SPAN URL for a search of videos, the program will download all transcripts of the videos in that search result
+This is currently a program that given a C-SPAN URL for a search of videos, the program will download all transcripts of the videos in that search result

 STEPS TO RUN PROGRAM:

 Install all packages `pip3 install -r requirements.txt`

+cd into the `mining` folder to run the transcript_scraper

 run `python3 transcript_scraper.py` with the specified arguments